jonnonz1/nz-statute-book/acts/public/1990/wellington-airport-act-1990.md

 ### 13 Supply of information
 (1) The Minister of Finance or the Minister for State-Owned Enterprises may, from time to time, require the Council to make available to that Minister information in its possession or over which it has control relating to the assets, liabilities, management or operation of the airport and the Council shall make that information available to the Minister.
 (2) All information required to be made available under this section shall be made available in a form in which it may be readily understood.

+## Schedule 1 — Transitional, savings, and related provisions

+### Part 1 — Provision relating to Regulatory Systems (Transport) Amendment Act 2026

+### 1 Commencement of amendment to section 4(8) by amendment Act
+(1) The amendment to section 4(8) of this Act made by section 139 of the amendment Act is treated as having come into force on 5 April 2025.
+(2) In this clause, amendment Act means the Regulatory Systems (Transport) Amendment Act 2026.